Yrahcaz7/The-Septenary-Forest/documentation/upgrades.md

 - `id`: **assigned automagically**.
 It's the "key" which the upgrade was stored under, for convenient access.
 The upgrade in the example's id is 11.

-- `branches`: **optional**, This is primarially useful for upgrade trees.
+- `branches`: **optional**.
+This is primarially useful for upgrade trees.
 An array of upgrade ids.
 A line will appear from this upgrade to all of the upgrades in the list.
 Alternatively, an entry in the array can be a 2-element array consisting of the upgrade id and a color value.
 The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
 A third element in the array optionally specifies line width.

 By default, upgrades use the main prestige currency for the layer.
 You can include these to change them (but it needs to be a Decimal):